 Lucy C. Hodder, JD, graduated from Georgetown University Law Center and Princeton University.
 She is a Professor of Law at UNH School of Law, and the Director of Health Law and Policy Programs at the University of New Hampshire, Institute for Health Policy and Practice.
 She previously served as Governor Maggie Hassan’s legal counsel and chief health policy advisor and was a shareholder at Rath, Young & Pignatelli, PA.
 She is a Board Member for St. Paul’s School and the NH Charitable Foundation, and part of the Women’s Foundation Leader’s Network.
 She has served on a number of boards, including the New Hampshire Public Defender; New Hampshire Women’s Initiative; and New Hampshire Women’s Policy Institute (Chair).
 Lucy is also a Member of the American Health Lawyers Association and the American Society of Law, Medicine and Ethics.

-Bhagirath Khatiwada, Programs and Development Director of Bhutanese Community of New Hampshire where he manages and supervises staff and does project design, implementation, monitoring, evaluation and reporting.
-He is also responsible for grant writing and grant management in the organization.
+Bhagirath Khatiwada was recently hired as New Hampshire’s first Cultural and Linguistic Competence Coordinator for the state’s Department of Education.
+Previously the Programs and Development Director of the Bhutanese Community of New Hampshire, Bhagirath managed and supervised staff and did project design, implementation, monitoring, evaluation and reporting for the organization.
+He was also responsible for grant writing and grant management.
 Bhagirath’s educational background includes a Master’s degree in Rural Development from Tribhuvan University and a Master’s degree in Public Administration through the University of New Hampshire.
 Bhagirath has also authored a series of social studies text books for grades six and seven through Asia Publication in 2008 in Nepal.

 Karen Levchuk, BA graduated from the New York University, JD, and Boston University School of Law.
 She is employed as Counsel at New Hampshire Employment Security.
 Karen is a Trustee of the Trust Fund, City of Concord, NH.
 She is a former Board member of Child & Family Services of Manchester, former appointed official for the State of NH (Public Service) and former counsel to the New Hampshire Senate.